bgsoftware/company-site/_posts/2019-06-18-what-we-learned-when-google-went-down-twice.md

 tags        : [John Scott, Google, outage]
 ---

-It can happen to anyone.
+It can happen to anyone

 Did you hear about Target’s cash registers going dark on Saturday?
 It was a global shutdown.